 We perform a lice inspection on all the campers when they arrive (as part of their "health hut visit") and we also make sure to sanitize all of the cabins between sessions.
-However, in a recent summer, head lice presented a significant challenge for us.
-Four campers arrived on opening day of their session with head lice and although they were quickly detected on our initial screening, an enormous amount of Skylake staff time was required to control the situation.
-Thankfully we had zero spread to other campers but it was not without stress and countless loads of laundry.
+However, occasionally, head lice has presented a significant challenge for us.
+When campers arrive on opening day of their session with head lice and it is detected on our initial screening, an enormous amount of Skylake staff time is required to control the situation.

 We really need an extra effort on your part before sending your child to camp.
 Start thorough scalp inspections starting one week before your camp session begins.
-Lice treatment shampoo and daily combing until all lice and nits are gone would be required should you discover your camper has lice before camp.
-We reserve the right to send children home if we discover head lice.
+Lice treatment shampoo and daily combing until all lice and nits are gone would be required should you